-After you have calibrated your meter, you can use the SCALE feature to make fine adjustments to calibration, without affecting the calibration itself.
+After you have calibrated your meter, you can use the SCALE feature to make fine adjustments to calibration, without affecting the calibration itself, or you can convert to different units of measure.

 Examples

 1. Changing weight units of measure from kg to pounds